 If sprinting is your thing, the six-second peak power test will give you an idea of what your peak power is, and how effective your sprint training or interval training is so far.
 The six-second peak power test measures your highest peak power and cadence, and the peak power metric will help you measure the effectiveness of your training.
 To perform the test, you would ride as hard as you can for 6 seconds on your smart bike.
 Your peak power and peak rpm are usually attained within the first few pedal revolutions.
 The test will also establish the average power and average rpm over the 6 seconds.

 WHEN WOULD YOU USE THE SIX-SECOND PEAK POWER TEST?

 You would use the six-second power test if your training was focused heavily on sprint work, or your training or sport relies largely on explosive power- for example, road sprinting, bmxing and mass start track cycling events, or sports such as rugby.
 A test would usually be undertaken at the start of your training block, and then towards the end of your training, however, as the six-second test is less evasive than a number of other tests you could test more regularly.

-5. Once the progress bar has disappeared, you can start your test
+Click ‘Start’.
+Once the 5 second countdown has disappeared, you can start your test.

 2. Select ‘6 Second Test’

 3. Select your age, weight, gender and fitness level (these will be pre-selected with your Hub profile details if you’re logged in to the Performance Touchscreen)